MohammadIqbalHossain/Mongoosh-Master/readme.md

 ```

 We know that our added fields are not actually adding to our original data.
-But think about a requirments that we've to store all ne added fields to a new collection.
+But think about a requirments that we've to store all we added fields to a new collection.
 In this case we have to use `$out` operator. {$out: 'collection-name'};

 !Warning: `$out` stage is must be final statement.